jschnab/systems_design/pastebin/README.md

 #### 6.2.2.
 Infrastructure and costs

-[AWS RDS](https://aws.amazon.com/rds/) supports PostgreSQL and has a feature named [Multi-AZ](https://aws.amazon.com/rds/features/multi-az/) that allows synchronous data replication on a secondary server in a different availability zone (same geographical area but different data center).
+[AWS RDS](https://aws.amazon.com/rds/) supports MariaDB and has a feature named [Multi-AZ](https://aws.amazon.com/rds/features/multi-az/) that allows synchronous data replication on a secondary server in a different availability zone (same geographical area but different data center).